MinghuiChen43/awesome-deep-phenomena/README.md

   - Shaojin Ding, Tianlong Chen, Zhangyang Wang. *ICLR 2022*
   - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
   - <details><summary>Digest</summary> We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- SuperTickets: Drawing Task-Agnostic Lottery Tickets from Supernets via Jointly Architecture Searching and Parameter Pruning. [[paper]](https://arxiv.org/abs/2207.03677) [[code]](https://github.com/RICE-EIC/SuperTickets)
+  - Haoran You, Baopu Li, Zhanyi Sun, Xu Ouyang, Yingyan Lin. *ECCV 2022*
+  - Key Word: Lottery Ticket Hypothesis; Neural Architecture Search.
+  - <details><summary>Digest</summary> We discover for the first time that both efficient DNNs and their lottery subnetworks (i.e., lottery tickets) can be directly identified from a supernet, which we term as SuperTickets, via a two-in-one training scheme with jointly architecture searching and parameter pruning.
+Moreover, we develop a progressive and unified SuperTickets identification strategy that allows the connectivity of subnetworks to change during supernet training, achieving better accuracy and efficiency trade-offs than conventional sparse training.

 - Lottery Ticket Hypothesis for Spiking Neural Networks. [[paper]](https://arxiv.org/abs/2207.01382)
   - Youngeun Kim, Yuhang Li, Hyoungseob Park, Yeshwanth Venkatesha, Ruokai Yin, Priyadarshini Panda. *ECCV 2022*